jimfinnis/jcf12/content/teaching/CS123/examples/objs/index.md

 and we can (for example) get Enemy Zero's hit points with ```hp[0]```.
 This is workable, but still horrible - we have to make sure all the array sizes are the same, and it's difficult to manage data which is spread across lots of variables.

-We might want to call a function and pass all the enemy data as an argument, and that would be very difficult here.
+More importantly, we might want to call a function and pass all the enemy data as an argument, and that would be very difficult here.

 ### The solution in C (from CS12020)